What is CUI? Definition, Examples, and How to Manage It

-So, what exactly is CUI, and why should your company care?
+So, what exactly is it, and why should your company care?
 Hint alert — obtaining a government contract could depend on how your organization addresses CUI, so for many, it’s a topic worthy of discussion.

-CUI, or controlled unclassified information, didn’t have much of an established identity before 2010.
+CUI didn’t have much of an established identity before 2010.
 It went by any number of aliases and took a back seat to the more glamorous classified category.
 However, should CUI fall into the wrong hands, something as serious as national security could be at risk.
 This article will explore CUI — what it is, why it’s so important, how CUI management is changing, and the most critical action your company can take to manage CUI today properly.

 What is CUI?